skxu/doc/README.md

-doc
+Deck of Cards (DOC)
 ===
-Web version of Deck of Cards (DOC) doc doc goose
+Web client version of DOC